pluralsight/guides/draft/front-end-javascript/react-vs-angular-2/article.md

 Application structure-wise, both React and Angular 2 need two files - <code>TodoList</code> that represents the list of tasks and <code>Todo</code> that represents a single task.

-I'll analyize the <code>TodoList</code>  component (*todolist.component.ts* for Angular 2 and *todo-list.js* for React, respectively) piece-by-piece, from top to bottom:
+Let's analyize the <code>TodoList</code>  component (*todolist.component.ts* for Angular 2 and *todo-list.js* for React, respectively) piece-by-piece, from top to bottom:

 #### **Importing**